psevestre/openid-fapi/Financial_API_JWT_Secured_Authorization_Response_Mode.md

 any occurrence of them shall be interpreted as keywords and are not to be interpreted with their natural language meanings.

-#**Financial Services – Financial API - Part 2: JWT Secured Authorization Response Mode for OAuth 2.0 **
+#**Financial Services – Financial API: JWT Secured Authorization Response Mode for OAuth 2.0 **

 [TOC]